PandaTwoxx/personal-website/src/content/blog/chess-bot.md

 I just wanted to let you know that I have a new chess bot app at [here](https://dumb-fish-chess.web.app)

-You can download it [here](https://sc.warmraisin.com/Dumb_Fish.dmg)!
+You can download it for mac [here](https://sc.warmraisin.com/Dumb-Fish.dmg) and for android [here](https://sc.warmraisin.com/Dumb-Fish.apk)!

-Sorry, for now the icon doesnt load and the I haven't signed it properly so you will need to go Settings > Privacy & Security > Scroll down > Open Anyway

 Cya :D